Fear and Loathing in Las Vegas (film): Critical response

 Gilliam wanted to provoke strong reactions to his film as he said in an interview, "I want it to be seen as one of the great movies of all time, and one of the most hated movies of all time."
-Fear and Loathing in Las Vegas polarized critics; on review aggregator Rotten Tomatoes, the film holds an approval rating of 51% based on 72 reviews, with an average score of 5.90/10.
+Fear and Loathing in Las Vegas polarized critics; on review aggregator Rotten Tomatoes, the film holds an approval rating of 50% based on 72 reviews.
 The website's critical consensus reads, "Visually creative, but also aimless, repetitive, and devoid of character development."
 On Metacritic, the film received a score of 41 based 19 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 In The New York Times, Stephen Holden wrote, "Even the most precise cinematic realizations of Mr. Thompson's images don't begin to match the surreal ferocity of the author's language."
 Stephen Hunter, in his review for The Washington Post, wrote, "It tells no story at all.
 Little episodes of no particular import come and go...But the movie is too grotesque to be entered emotionally."
 Mike Clark, of USA Today, found the film "simply unwatchable."
 In The Guardian, Gaby Wood wrote: "After a while, though, the ups and downs don't come frequently enough even for the audience, and there's an element of the tedium usually found in someone else's druggy experiences."
 Roger Ebert found the film disgraceful, giving it one star out of four and calling it: